ArshdeepSingh98/Real-Time-Chat-Application/README.md

 # Real-Time-Chat-Application

-## A feature rich app using React, Redux, Node.js, MongoDB, and Socket.io for seamless real-time messages with private and group chats.

 ## Overview

+A feature rich app using React, Redux, Node.js, MongoDB, and Socket.io for seamless real-time messages with private and group chats.

-Libraries used in Sever: Express, mongoose, nodemon, bcrypt, cors, dotenv.
-Libraries used in Client: axios, styled-components, react-router-dom, redux, emoji-picker-react, react-icons, react-toastify, buffer
+Libraries used in Sever: Express, mongoose, nodemon, bcrypt, cors, dotenv, socket.io Libraries used in Client: axios, styled-components, react-router-dom, redux, emoji-picker-react, react-icons, react-toastify, buffer, socket.io-client

 ## Steps to run